 And though there are many air filters available on the market, the majority of these are mainly made from plastic, are difficult to recycle, and end up as waste.
 They are not designed with the circular economy and sustainability in mind!

 At Briiv, we found it quite incredulous that the only way for people to achieve safe air quality in their homes, was to purchase products that cause damage to the environment.
 So after years of research and extensive efficiency testing, we have created the Briiv Air Filter; an air filter that provides clean air quality in your home, without costing the earth.

 Here’s a look at the main features that make our air filter a truly circular option:

-- Creates very little harmful waste: 96% of the briiv Air Filter is either biodegradable or recyclable, meaning that the majority of the product can be easily disposed of safely once it comes to the end of its life.
-(The electronics that make the machine function are the only parts that are not biodegradable or readily recyclable at home, but if you have access to one, these parts can be recycled at an e-waste recycling facility!)
+- Creates very little harmful waste: 90% of the Briiv Air Filter is either biodegradable or recyclable, meaning that the majority of the product can be easily disposed of safely once it comes to the end of its life.
+(The electronics that make the machine function and the nano-matrix filter are the only parts that are not biodegradable or readily recyclable at home, but if you have access to one, the electronic parts can be recycled at an e-waste recycling facility!)

-- Plastic-free, biodegradable filters: The filters we use are completely plastic free, and are derived entirely from natural, renewable materials.
-These materials include Scandinavian moss, coconut fibres, animal cruelty-free silk, and activated charcoal.
-By using these materials, it means that no finite raw materials are required to make our filters.
-All filters are also 100% biodegradable, so they don’t create any long-lasting waste once you’re done with them.
+- Plastic-free, biodegradable filters: The filters we use are almost entirely plastic free, and are derived from natural, renewable materials.
+These materials include Scandinavian moss, coconut fibres, and activated charcoal.
+The moss and coconut filters are both 100% biodegradable, so they don’t create any long-lasting waste once you’re done with them.

 - We also use 100% recycled and recyclable packaging, meaning even the packaging has as little impact on the environment as possible!